rwperrott/Useful4LinuxMint/desktops/cinnamon.md

 # Cinnamon

-A fork of the Gnome2 desktop environment, but my least favourite for Linux Mint.
+A fork of the Gnome2 desktop environment.
+- My least favourite desktop for Linux Mint.